-- In arthritis, this may be considered when there is a flare-up or the pain in a joint is not responsive to other treatments.
+- there is a flare-up or the pain in the joint is not responsive to other treatments

 The injection procedure

-- Your doctor is then able to examine the fluid and send a sample to the laboratory for diagnosis.
+- The fluid is examined by your doctor and a sample is sent to the laboratory for diagnosis.

-- The reduced pressure of the fluid in the joint also relieves the pain and may help the joint to heal.
+- Removing the fluid reduces pressure in the joint.
+This helps relieve pain and may encourage the joint to heal.

-- Special preparations are used to prolong the effect of cortisone at the site of injection.
-Cortisone starts to act slowly over 24-36 hours and the beneficial effects may last for days or months.
-Local anaesthetic may also be given.
-This relieves pain immediately and lasts for three to four hours while the cortisone is beginning to take effect.
+- A local anaesthetic may also be given.
+This helps relieve pain immediately and lasts for 3 to 4 hours while the cortisone is beginning to take effect.

-- Avoid excessive movement or stress on the joint for about one week.
+- After you've had a cortisone injection, rest the joint for about 24 hours and avoid excessive movement or stress on the joint for about one week.

-- If there is pain you should rest, apply ice and take pain relief such as paracetamol (or as advised by your doctor).
+- Sometimes there is increased pain in the joint after the injection, which settles within 24 hours.
+To relieve the discomfort you should rest, apply ice and take pain relievers such as paracetamol (or as advised by your doctor).